angelolab/alpineer/README.md

 ## Updating

-* In order to update `tmi`'s dependencies we can run:
+* In order to update `alpineer`'s dependencies we can run:
   *  `poetry update`: for all dependencies
   *  `poetry update <package>`: where `<package>` can be something like `numpy`.
 * To update Poetry itself, run `poetry self update`.
 ## Questions?

-Feel free to open an issue on our [GitHub page](https://github.com/angelolab/tmi/issues)
+Feel free to open an issue on our [GitHub page](https://github.com/angelolab/alpineer/issues)